CP1401/Practicals/prac_02/README.md

 Create a new Python file, `warmup.py` (File > New > Python File)
 **Now, you type this code in (don't copy it)**, and **test it** with some other values.
-The reason you want to _type_ instead of _copy_ this code is because it helps you learn to use the IDE, type code, and develop an eye for detail.
+The reason you want to _type_ instead of _copy_ this code is because it helps you learn to use the IDE (e.g. use autocomplete!), type code accurately, and develop an eye for detail.

 ## Exercises

 Write all of your answers to the following questions in a single Python file called `programs.py`
-At the top of each program, put a **comment** (starts with a `#`) with the exercise number/name (copy-and-paste it from here) so you/we know what the exercise is.
+At the top of each program, put a **comment** (starts with a `#`) with the exercise number/name (copy-and-paste it from here) so you/we know what the program is for later.
 Example:

 ```python